TurnpikeWarrior/FlaskDemo/readme.md

 Werkzeug==0.12.2
 ```

-4. `Python test app.py` to ensure that it is working
+4. `python test app.py` to ensure that it is working

 5. `gunicorn app:app`

-6.
+6. Create Heroku app

+7a.
+Select GitHub in Deployment Method
+7b.
+App connected to GitHub
+7c.
+Automatic deploys
+7d.
+Manual deploy